The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: In-Sample Results

-The most important result in Table~\ref{tab:is_coef_gbm} is the sign structure of the GBM block. $GBM^{OIS,1Y}$ enters with a negative sign and $GBM^{OIS,10Y}$ with a positive sign, both strongly significant.
-The path-risk terms scaled by short-to-medium-term funding conditions and long-run capital opportunity cost load onto the carry gap in opposite directions.
+Table~\ref{tab:is_coef_gbm_hac21} shows that the coefficient pattern is stable across specifications.
+The short-horizon GBM term is negative, the long-horizon GBM term is positive, the bid--ask term is positive, and NFCI is negative.
+All four variables are statistically significant in the pooled specification under HAC(21) inference, and the same sign pattern is preserved in the market-specific regressions.
+The SPX dummy is small and insignificant, indicating that mean-level differences between SPX and RUT are not the main source of explanatory power once path-risk, trading-friction, and financial-condition variables are included.

-This result is consistent with the interpretation that the carry gap approximates a net directional imbalance between opposing arbitrage pressures rather than the total path cost of one-sided enforcement.
-The two GBM coefficients can be read as reduced-form loadings of net directional exposure on each rate-like component.
+The opposite signs of $GBM^{OIS,1Y}$ and $GBM^{OIS,10Y}$ are consistent with the interpretation that the carry gap reflects a net directional imbalance between opposing parity-enforcement pressures, rather than the total path cost of one-sided enforcement.
+The GBM coefficients are therefore reduced-form loadings of net enforcement pressure on distinct rate-like components of path-risk.

-$BA^{\mathrm{med}}/\tau$ is positive and strongly significant, indicating that wider trading frictions are associated with a larger carry gap.
-NFCI is negative and strongly significant, indicating a systematic link between the carry gap and broad financial conditions.

-The SPX dummy is negative and significant but small in magnitude (approximately 1\,bp), suggesting that cross-market differences manifest more in sensitivity to individual regressors than in mean levels.